MicrosoftDocs/azure-devops-docs/docs/pipelines/process/variables.md

 [!INCLUDE [temp](../includes/concept-rename-note.md)]

 Variables give you a convenient way to get key bits of data into various parts of the pipeline.
-As the name suggests, the value of a variable may change from run to run or job to job of your pipeline.
+As the name suggests, the value of a variable might change from run to run or job to job of your pipeline.
 Almost any place where a pipeline requires a text string or a number, you can use a variable instead of hard-coding a value.
-The system will replace the variable with its current value during the pipeline's execution.
+The system replaces the variable with its current value when you run the pipeline.

-Some variables are automatically set by the system.
+The system sets some variables automatically.
-As a pipeline author or end user, you cannot change the value of such variables.
+As a pipeline author or end user, you can't change the value of such variables.
-* If you use classic build pipelines or use YAML to author your pipeline, then see [build variables](../build/variables.md) for a comprehensive list of system variables.
+If you use classic build pipelines or use YAML to author your pipeline, see [build variables](../build/variables.md) for a comprehensive list of system variables.
-* If you use classic release pipelines, then see [release variables](../release/variables.md).
+If you use classic release pipelines, see [release variables](../release/variables.md).

-In this topic, we discuss user-defined variables.
-Names of these variables consist of letters, numbers, `.`, and `_` characters.
+This article covers user-defined variables.
+The names of these variables consist of letters, numbers, `.`, and `_` characters.

-A few variable prefixes are reserved by the system and should not be used.
+Don't use variable prefixes that are reserved by the system.
 These are: `endpoint`, `input`, `secret`, and `securefile`.
-Any variable that begins with one of these strings (regardless of capitalization) may not be available to your tasks and scripts.
+Any variable that begins with one of these strings (regardless of capitalization) isn't available to your tasks and scripts.

 ## Understand variable syntax

 Azure Pipelines supports three different ways to dereference variables: macro, template expression, and runtime expression.
 Each syntax can be used for a different purpose and has some limitations.

 Most documentation examples use macro syntax (`$(var)`).
 Variables with macro syntax are processed during runtime.
 Runtime happens [after template expansion](runs.md#process-the-pipeline).
-When the system encounters a macro expression, it will replace the expression with the contents of the variable.
+When the system encounters a macro expression, it replaces the expression with the contents of the variable.
 If there's no variable by that name, then the macro expression is left unchanged.
-For example, if `$(var)` cannot be replaced, `$(var)` won't be replaced by anything.
+For example, if `$(var)` can't be replaced, `$(var)` won't be replaced by anything.
 Macro variables are only expanded when they are used for a value, not as a keyword.
 Values appear on the right side of a pipeline definition.
-This is valid, `key: $(value)`, but `$(key): value` is not.
+The following is valid: `key: $(value)`.
+The following isn't valid: `$(key): value`.

-Template expression syntax can be used to expand both [template parameters](../process/templates.md#template-expressions) and variables (`${{ variables.var }}`).
-Template variables are processed at compile time and will be replaced before runtime starts.
-Template variables will silently coalesce to empty strings when a replacement value is not found.
+You can use template expression syntax to expand both [template parameters](../process/templates.md#template-expressions) and variables (`${{ variables.var }}`).
+Template variables are processed at compile time, and are replaced before runtime starts.
+Template variables silently coalesce to empty strings when a replacement value isn't found.
 Template expressions, unlike macro and runtime expressions, can appear as either keys (left side) or values (right side).
-This is valid, `${{ variables.key }} : ${{ variables.value }}`.
+The following is valid: `${{ variables.key }} : ${{ variables.value }}`.

-Runtime expression syntax can be used for variables that are expanded at runtime (`$[variables.var]`).
-Runtime expression variables will silently coalesce to empty strings when a replacement value is not found.
+You can use runtime expression syntax for variables that are expanded at runtime (`$[variables.var]`).
+Runtime expression variables silently coalesce to empty strings when a replacement value isn't found.
 Runtime expression variables are only expanded when they are used for a value, not as a keyword.
 Values appear on the right side of a pipeline definition.
-This is valid, `key: $[variables.value]`, but `$[variables.key]: value` is not.
+The following is valid: `key: $[variables.value]`.
+The following isn't valid: `$[variables.key]: value`.

 |Syntax|Example|When is it processed?|Where does it expand in a pipeline definition?|How does it render when not found?|
 |---|---|---|---|---|